hdinsight/hdinsight.github.io/EnterpriseSecurityPackage/DomainLoginIssues.md

 This implies the username or password is incorrect.

 ### Job / HDFS command fails due to TokenNotFoundException
-This implies that the required OAuth access token was not found / registered for the job / command to succeed.
-Ensure that you have successfully logged in to the Ambari portal once through the username whose identity is used to run the job.
+This implies that the required OAuth access token was not found for the job / command to succeed.
+The ADLS / ABFS driver will try to retreive the OAuth access token from the credential service before making storage requests.
+This token gets registered when you login to the Ambari portal using the same user.

+Resolution: Ensure that you have successfully logged in to the Ambari portal once through the username whose identity is used to run the job.